Meet Your Attorney – Jesse K. Sanchez

 Indianapolis criminal defense attorney, Jesse K. Sanchez, has years of experience defending crimes of domestic violence, all felonies and misdemeanors.
 From domestic battery and invasion of privacy to strangulation, confinement and intimidation.
 Can the State prove their case?
 What are your defenses?
 What if the alleged victim does not want to proceed with the case?
 Get some answers: Call Jesse K. Sanchez for a free consultation.

 I’ve defended numerous cases involving illegal possession of firearms and they are some of my favorite cases to defend.
 This is because, by their very nature, gun charges often implicate our basic rights to possess firearms, defend ourselves as free citizens, and to be free from unreasonable searches and seizures.
 As an Indianapolis firearms attorney, I can assure you that these are your rights and mine, and they are worth protecting.
 I love being a gun law attorney.
 The work is fulfilling.
+If you need a firearms attorney, call 317-721-9858 today!

 What does an Indianapolis Firearms Attorney Do?